mttmantovani/thesis-pandoc-markdown/source/qdlaser.md

 ### Density matrix theory {#sec:qdlaser:rwa-density-matrix}

-Using Eq. (-@eq:qdlaser:rwa-hamiltonian) in Eq. (-@eq:qdlaser:lindblad-equation), it is possible to obtain the approximate analytical expression for the steady-state Fock distribution of the cavity, $p_n$ (details of the calculations are provided in Appendix -@sec:qdlaser:pn-analytical-derivation).
+Using Eq. (-@eq:qdlaser:rwa-hamiltonian) in Eq. (-@eq:qdlaser:lindblad-equation), it is possible to obtain the approximate analytical expression for the steady-state Fock distribution of the cavity, $p_n$ (details of the calculations for a simplified case are provided in Appendix -@sec:qdlaser:pn-analytical-derivation, following the works of Scully and Lamb [@Scully1967;@Scully1997]).
 In particular, when close to the resonant condition $\Delta\epsilon = \omega_0$, the $p_n$ is obtained through the following recursive equation:

 $$